ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The claims for each these can be grouped together in a submodule.

-The submods part of a token a single map/object with many entries, one per submodule.
+The submods part of a token are in a single map/object with many entries, one per submodule.
 There is only one submods map in a token.
 It is identified by its specific label.
 It is a peer to other claims, but it is not called a claim because it is a container for a claim set rather